H-Asatryan/ibm-dl-pytorch/README.md

 ---

-*Here is the detailed program including video lectures and Jupyter Lab exercises:*
+*Here is the detailed program including video lectures and Jupyter Lab exercises.
+All the coding exercises are prepared as Jupyter Notebooks and can be found on the Cognitive Class Labs (CC Labs); some of these notebooks have direct links.
+The exercises can be solved either locally or using online Jupyter IDEs like CC Labs, IBM Watson Studio or Google Colab.*

 **Softmax Regression**